cdamundsen/noisebot/README.md

 # noisebot
-A simple bluesky bot that skeets collecitons random words everyonce in a while
+A simple bluesky bot that skeets collecitons random words everyonce in a while.
+A while ago some AI startup bragged about how they had scraped a million or so skeets to use as a training set.
+Bluesky being open there's nothing to stop them from doing that.
+Not asking for consent is rude, but what can you expect from LLM mongers?
+Since one startup was dumb enough to brag about it, that means there are most likely a bunch of them doing so and not talking about it.
+This Bluesky bot, at some predefined interval, constructs skeets that are a selection of random words from a large word list.
+LLMs, being nothing more than fancy autocomplete, this bot aims to add some noise into the probability that word B follows word A.